PabloArias98/PabloArias98/README.md

 </div>
   <p>&nbsp;</p>
 <p id="contenido" align="center">
 Hello everybody!
-My name is Pablo and I'm a young programmer, natural of Mos, Pontevedra.
+I'm a young programmer, natural of Mos, Pontevedra.
 Since I was a child I have a great passion for the world of the Computers and Programming, I love the development of interfaces, in any language, I consider it an art which can improve the user experience as much as possible.
 </p>
 <p>&nbsp;</p>